WH1T3-E4GL3/eagle-dos/README.md

 This is a  tool used for single port ddos attack.
 As  it attacks to a single port you can target a specific service/port .

+You can attack to any network or to an android phone,a computer,a router or a website with their ip address and any port

+eg : An android device with ip addressn192.168.1.71 through port 80 (Need to be on the same network)

 commands
 _______________
 	$ apt update -y && apt upgrade -y